haggen/populous/README.md

 }
 ```

-You can provide your own map function by setting a `map` key with a function:
+You can provide your own map function:

 ```javascript
 $('select').populous({